Thank you for visiting the website of the National Care Experience Programme.

 Survey responses are anonymised upon receipt and held in an anonymised format on this secure server following best practice as set out in ISO 27001.

 Information that you provide to us via email or by calling our helpline will be treated in strict confidence and will not be shared with unauthorised third parties.

 Emails sent to email@example.com are received by the survey team based in HIQA and are deleted at the end of each calendar year.

 All calls are directed to a specially staffed helpline in Behaviour & Attitudes.
 Once a survey cycle is over, calls will be directed to the survey team.
 Calls are not recorded.

-We use a third-party provider, Campaign Monitor, to deliver our emails.
+We use a third-party provider, Mailchimp, to deliver our emails.
 We gather statistics on email opening and clicks using industry-standard technologies, including web beacons, to help us monitor and improve the service.
 We also use a third-party provider, Postmark, to verify and manage your subscription preferences.

 Certain technical information is collected via our internet service provider.
 This information does not contain any personal information.
 This information helps us to assess how many visitors use the National Care Experience Programme website and how they use our site, to ensure that we provide the most helpful information in the most helpful structure.